dydxprotocol/solo/docs/websocket.md

 #### Updates

 Updates to the orders are posted on the channel.
 If an order is filled, the corresponding fills will also be sent on the channel.
-The orders and fills are in the same format as the [`V2 HTTP API`](https://docs.dydx.exchange/#/api?id=v2-endpoints) eg:
+The orders and fills are in the same format as the [`V2 HTTP API`](https://docs.dydx.exchange/#/api?id=v2-endpoints):

 An order is first placed:
 ```json